 Even if your people ops processes and tools seem fine to you, you should consider your employees’ point of view.
 Building your core people processes the old way using a bunch of disconnected tools and forms hacked together might seem like a good enough solution for you personally at the moment, and you might not necessarily see a reason to change things now.
 But just because that works OK for you does not mean your team thinks it is a good way of doing things, and they are typically the ones suffering from mistakes that happen as a result, such as unpaid salaries.

 Even if they’re not vocal about it, employees take notice of how you work.
 If your people processes are manual and inefficient, consider this:

-Here’s how to improve your employee experience (and kill admin instead)
+Here’s how to kill admin and improve employee experience

 Connects all your systems: Instead of having your data live in 5 different silos and manually updating each one, you can connect all systems – IT, HR, payroll, finance – and have them speak to each other automatically, via a single platform.

 Reduces the time spent on manual work: Because your systems are connected, all data is updated automatically in real-time.
 No more manual data entry or endless email threads.

 Enables employees to self-serve: Today’s employees want to be in charge of the things that impact them: their pension contributions, time off, benefits, hardware, access to apps, payslips, and more.
 With the right platform, you can give them the freedom to manage all that – and empower them to do their best work.

 Minimises distractions: Deep work is a rare commodity – but one that provides outstanding results.
 Reduce administrative distractions to a minimum and help your employees achieve more.

 Gives your employees all the resources they need: Looking for information is the second biggest productivity drain for knowledge workers.
 The first one?
 Email.
 Both account for nearly 50% of workers’ time.
 Reduce that to a minimum by consolidating everything in a single location.